 HOW YOU CAN GET INVOLVED

 We are talking to possible partner groups to work with us on different strands of the project.
-If you would be interested, please get in touch with Imogen Radford, email@example.com.
+Read more about how youth groups can get involved in the Tales from the River project in the brief for organisers.
+If you would be interested, please get in touch with Imogen Radford, imogen36 [at] googlemail.com, or Contact me through this website.

 Other ways you could get involved: